maxedahlgren/maxedah-com/src/about.md

 # About

-This is my blog that I've started mostly for myself as a way to share things I've found interesting or others might appreciate.
+This is my website and I get to do what I want with it.

 [Home](index.html)